ghosharindam/rosterio/README.md

 2. Optionally run "Populate Sample Data" to load test data
 3. Configure your data in the various sheets
 4. Run "Generate Roster" to create the timetable
 5. View and resolve any conflicts highlighted in red

+## Development Notes

+- Each module has its own file(s) for better code organization
+- Namespaces prevent function name conflicts
+- The app.gs file provides the global API functions that are exposed to the UI
+- No function is defined directly in the global scope except necessary entry points